OpenSpurCom/nexus/README.md

 Data guides us only AFTER we have a conjectured model and a critical test in mind.
 And to have a conjectured model we must have deep understanding of the constituents of the said model - and the constituents of constituents, and so forth.

-Moreover, the information increase of the first phrase describing a novel system hugely reduces the informational entropy.
+Moreover.
+The information increase of the first phrase describing a novel system hugely reduces the informational entropy.
 Out of nothing, it has isolated a very narrow, plausible world-view.
 This is something that will be impossible for machines to do for a very long time.

 This is a task fit for the human mind - which, dare we say, may be quantum in nature - and a mesh of human minds working together.
 Even if automated reasoning advances, WHAT to explore will be hard for current machines to decide (and this needs to be done recursively).